 The TAFE Academic Calendar sets out important dates for you to know including the start date of each intake and also the last day for you to add subjects each study intake.
 You can view the current TAFE Academic Calendar.

-Applicants are encouraged to apply as early as possible, prior to the commencement of the TAFE course intake.
+Applicants are encouraged to apply as early as possible prior to the commencement of the TAFE course intake.
 An early application will increase your opportunity to secure a place in the course and allow time to prepare for your studies.
 Check the important application dates page for details.

 The Certificate 3 Guarantee requires a contribution by either the student, an employer, or a third party unrelated to CQUniversity.
 The amount of the contribution varies depending upon the course.
 To ensure TAFE training is affordable, with CQUniversity TAFE you only need to pay for the units you are about to commence.
 Eligibility will be formally assessed upon submitting your course application.
 For more information visit cqu.edu.au/subsidy.